-I appreciate the opportunity to submit comments on the above-referenced notices of proposed rulemaking (NPRs).
+Thank you for the opportunity to submit comments on the above-referenced notices of proposed rulemaking (NPRs).
 The NPRs were released on June 12, 2012 by the Board of Governors of the Federal Reserve System (FRB), the Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC), (together, the "Agencies").

-I am a Director of Carolina Financial Corporation.
-Carolina Financial Corporation is the sole shareholder of CresCom Bank, an approximate \$900 million community bank operating along the coast of South Carolina.
-CresCom Bank wholly owns Crescent Mortgage Company, which is a wholesale lender with annual volumes of \$1.5 to \$2 Billion on conforming mortgage loans.
-As community bankers, our bank is actively involved in our communities and providing banking services to numerous small business and individual of all means in our communities.
-In addition, we provides housing financing opportunities to thousands of borrowers annually.
+3023 church street myrtle beach, sc 29577 843.916.2000 fax 843.916.2050 I am a director of Carolina Financial Corporation (CFC).
+CFC is the sole shareholder of CresCom Bank, a \$900 million community bank operating in Charleston and Myrtle Beach South Carolina.
+CresCom Bank also owns Crescent Mortgage Company, which is a wholesale lender with annual volumes of \$1.5 to \$2 billion in conforming mortgage loans.

+Our bank is actively involved in our communities and provides banking services to numerous small businesses and individuals of all means in our communities.
+In addition, we provide housing financing opportunities to thousands of borrowers annually.
 CresCom Bank has a very strong capital position.